 About Carol Ann Duffy

 Carol Ann Duffy is a renowned poet hailing from Glasgow in Scotland.
-However she was raised in England where she spent the majority of her young life.
+However, she was raised in England where she spent the majority of her young life.
 She was interested in poetry from a young age and so it was perhaps no surprise when she became a poet.
 Her poems often cover contemporary issues.
-She frequently writes in the first person and utilises strong characterisation for her narrative voices.
+She frequently writes in the first person and utilizes strong characterization for her narrative voices.
 This is the case in this poem.
 Her work is often studied in schools in Britain, partially because her poetry is so engaging but also because she is the UK’s poet laureate.